eForms Logo

 New Hampshire Non-Solicitation Agreement

-A New Hampshire non-solicitation agreement prohibits an employee from soliciting clients and other employees when they end their employment with their employer.
-Sometimes these agreements also address accepting new jobs and sharing confidential information with a direct competitor.
+A New Hampshire non-solicitation agreement prohibits an employee from soliciting clients and other employees after they leave an employer.
 These agreements are usually limited to specific services, locations, and periods of time and are used to protect a business’s interests in its market.

 Is It Legally Enforceable in New Hampshire?